1. Home

 • Group 7 ions (halides) have -1 charges.

 • There is no simple way to predict the charges of the transition metals.
-Look on a table listing charges (valences) for possible values.
+Look at a table listing charges (valences) for possible values.
 For introductory and general chemistry courses, the +1, +2, and +3 charges are most often used.

 When you write the formula for an ionic compound, remember that the positive ion is always listed first.